Find Affordable College Courses

 Houston, TX

-Rice University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a doctor’s degree.
-It came in at #8 on the list.
-Located in the large city of Houston, Rice is a private not-for-profit school with a moderately-sized student population.
+With a ranking of #8, Rice University did quite well on this year’s most popular schools for geological and earth sciences students working on their doctor’s degree.
+Located in the city of Houston, Rice is a private not-for-profit school with a moderately-sized student population.

 About 17% of the students majoring in geology at the school are women while 83% are male.

-Full Geological & Earth Sciences at Rice University Report
+Read full report on Geological & Earth Sciences at Rice University

 #9